 Advanced linguistics follow which can be simplified to one sentence.
 Write for your demographic as compellingly as you can!
 If you would like to learn more about passive voice’s lack of effect on readability or SEO, if you are curious about how to write more compellingly, or if you want to see Yoast SEO’s biggest readability mistake read on.
 Alternatively please skip to the next section which answers why SEO friendly content isn’t the same as easy to read content?

 Bear with me because there’s no easy way of explaining my gripe – you will either understand passive voice and it’s uses or you won’t.
 You don’t have to understand the following section to see how bad Yoast’s passive voice analysis is.

 Reading it is fairly self explanatory until I paraphrase Wikipedia.
 Passive voice is an advanced grammatical construct which isn’t hugely relevant to SEO or writing – everyone has their own style and preference.
-Why does yoast criticise for using it?
+Why does Yoast criticise for using it?

 I really tried to make this very complex subject as easy to understand as possible by using a relevant example.
 Please give me feedback to help future readers in the comments at the bottom.
 Wikipedia does a good job of explaining grammatical voice in their introduction.
 You’ll see my biggest issue with Yoast including readability in his SEO plugin as I explore passive voice in the SEO context.

 When you are using active voice, the subject who has initialised an event [bolded in the following two examples] is mentioned before the target of said event [italicised].
-Passive is the reverse (explained in more depth later on).
+Passive voice is the reverse (explained in more depth later on).